Universidade da Paz

-Universidade da Paz is a private university in Dili, Timor-Leste.
+Universidade da Paz (UNPAZ) is a private university in Dili, Timor-Leste.

 Background

 UNPAZ was one of a number of universities that emerged after Timor-Leste's independence from Indonesia in 1999.
 It was founded after unresolved internal issues with UNDIL (Universidade Dili) in Masquerinhas.
 For its first few months, it operated from temporary premises before purchasing land to build a new campus southwest of the city centre.
 By 2005, most of the main campus buildings were established, and several hundred students were attending classes taught by returning expatriates and local Timorese.
 Most of the student body were participants in the struggle for Timorese independence, including ex-Falintil guerrillas, who had been denied a university education during the conflict before 1999.

 The founding and former rector was Prof. Lucas da Costa (d.
 2019), a Timorese economist, who also served as a member of parliament for the Partidu Demokratiku (PD).
 It is now Adolmando Soares Amaral.
-Former lecturers include Dr. Jacqueline Aquino Siapno (later of Seoul National University, returned 2023), the ex-wife of politician Fernando `Lasama' de Araujo, and environmental scientist Demetrio do Amaral de Carvalho, the 2004 Goldman Environmental Prize winner.
+Former lecturers include Dr. Jacqueline Aquino Siapno (later of Seoul National University, returned 2023), the ex-wife of politician Fernando de Araújo, and environmental scientist Demetrio do Amaral de Carvalho, the 2004 Goldman Environmental Prize winner.